 What spark plugs does Dodge Caliber use?

-Recommended Spark Plugs for the Dodge Caliber
+Spark Plug Type for Dodge Caliber

 Does a 2007 Dodge Caliber have spark plugs?